mw44118/your-own-kind-of-dictionary/pyohio-proposal.rst

 This sounds trivial, but it ain't.

-In the talk, I'll walk through the tests I wrote and the different implementations I tried.
-I'll point out where each ultimately failed in some corner case, until the final solution.
+In the talk, I'll walk through the tests I wrote and the different implementations I tried until coming up with a winner.
 I'll also point out some stuff that I learned:

 *   Subclassing types defined in C doesn't do what I thought it would do.